-- 87. Accordingly, it seems that if an owner expressly agrees to a statutory lien, the PPSA can apply to it.
-This however raises the question as to the status of a statutory lien under the PPSA if the parties have agreed to its creation.
-If the parties agree to the creation of a statutory lien over the relevant goods, and the PPSA thus applies to that statutory lien this means the interest may need to be perfected and have priority under the normal rules to be relied on. - 88.
-Although section 8(1) of the Act generally excludes liens from the operation of the Act, section 73 of the Act will apply to liens (provided certain requirements are met).
-Section 73(1) provides that a statutory or general law lien over goods has priority over all security interests in the same collateral if: - (a) the goods or services provided which gave rise to the lien were provided in the ordinary course of business; and - (b) the person who holds the lien provided those goods or services; and - (c) no other law provides for the priority of the lien and the security interest; and - (d) the holder of the lien did not know that the creation of the lien constitutes a breach of the security agreement that provides for the security interest.
+- 101. Accordingly, it seems that if an owner expressly agrees to a statutory lien, the PPSA can apply to it.
+If the parties agree to the creation of a statutory lien over the relevant goods, and the PPSA thus applies to that statutory lien this means the interest may need to be perfected and have priority under the normal rules to be relied on. - Although section 8(1) of the Act generally excludes liens from the operation of the 102.
+Act, section 73 of the Act will apply to liens (provided certain requirements are met).
+Section 73(1) provides that a statutory or general law lien over goods has priority over all security interests in the same collateral if:13 - (a) the goods or services provided which gave rise to the lien were provided in the ordinary course of business; and - (b) the person who holds the lien provided those goods or services; and - no other law provides for the priority of the lien and the security interest; and (c) - the holder of the lien did not know that the creation of the lien constitutes a (d) breach of the security agreement that provides for the security interest. - 103.
+In the context of a statutory lien,14 if the State law giving rise to the lien: - specifically declares that section 73(2) of the Act applies to statutory interests (a) of that kind; and - (b) the statutory interest arises after the declaration comes into effect, then priority is determined by the State law.
+By way of example, section 4A of the Storage Lien Act 1973 (Qld) expressly provides that the storer's lien on goods is a statutory interest to which section 73(2) of the PPSA applies and that has priority over all security interests in relation to the goods.
+Section 3(3) of the Warehousemen's

-15 s8(2)
+12 s8(2)